TheCarsonWest/TheCarsonWest.github.io/test/content/Analyzing Departures from Linearity.md

 ## Conclusion

-Always construct a residual plot when performing [Least Squares Regression|least-squares regression](./../least-squares-regression|least-squares-regression/).
+Always construct a residual plot when performing [[Least Squares Regression|least-squares regression]].
 It is a vital diagnostic tool to verify the appropriateness of a linear model.
 A random scatter of residuals around zero is the goal, indicating that the linear model adequately describes the relationship between the variables.
 If a pattern is present, the model may be inappropriate, and further analysis (like data transformation) is needed.